 Yeah, I know I’m late to the party.
 All the things have already been said about the way avocado toast is ruining millennials chances at a fulfilling life and how brewing your own coffee at home will make you a millionaire in a hundred years.

-But as I’ve put together my financial plan for the new year and thought about what makes life worth living, I kind of think your financial future isn’t about what you buy or don’t buy.
+But as I put together my financial plan earlier this year and thought about what makes life worth living, I realized that your financial future isn’t about what you buy or don’t buy.
 Instead, it’s about how you view money — and whether you have an idea of what you want.

 Start with the End in Mind

 Your financial future won’t be doomed if you have a latte from the coffee shop each day.
 It will, however, suffer if you spend your money on lattes without thinking about your end result.

 Take the time to sit down and think about what you want your life to look like now and in the future.
 Nine years ago, I lived in a house (with a mortgage) I wasn’t sure I wanted.
 I wished I could travel more.
 And I wished I wasn’t working 65 – 70 hours a week writing for 30 different blogs.